 U.S. Postage Stamps 1945-1952 by Sol Glass A fine continuation of the above Johl Commemorative set 1954, 280 pages, cloth, sold out

-The Washington-Franklin Heads: Simplified by Larry S. Weiss Circa 1991, 16 pages, card, BIA reprint sereis No. 1
+The Washington-Franklin Heads: Simplified by Larry S. Weiss Circa 1991, 16 pages, card, BIA reprint series No. 1, sold out

 Guide for Identification of the Third Definitive Bureau Series, Franklin - Washington, US Postage Stamps of 1908-1921 by E. B. Henson The old fashioned way to do it, works fine, perhaps more background than some.
 1979, 52 pages, card